drhinternet/helm-charts/README.md

 # GreenArrow on Kubernetes

-This feature is currently in beta testing.
+This feature is currently in alpha testing.
 Not all aspects of GreenArrow are currently supported.

+Please contact us if you encounter any bugs and we will help to resolve them.

 ## Introduction